TenGbps/SiK/README.markdown

  - HM-TRP: hold the CONFIG pin low when applying power to the board.
  - RF50-DEMO: hold the ENTER button down and press RST.
- - RFD900x: hold the BOOT/CTS pin low when applying power to the board.

 The uploader application contains a bidirectional serial console that can be used for interacting with the radio firmware.